 The result in Table 4b shows that gender significantly moderated the relationship between creative thinking and mathematics performance, b=-.300, t=-2.198, CI (-.564, -.070).
-Further analysis revealed that the effect of creative thinking on mathematics performance was high for male respondents, b=.219, t=2.286, CI (.030, .407) than female respondents.
+Further analysis revealed that the effect of creative thinking on mathematics performancewas high for male respondents, b=.219, t=2.286, CI (.030, .407) than femalerespondents.
+The revelation debunked that of Naderi, Abdullah, Aizan, Sharir, and Kumar (38) as gender predicted positively but low on academic achievement among students.